Crilum/update/README.md

 ```

 # What if I don't have Pi-Apps, snapd or Flatpak?
-Well, that's ok, if you have a Debian/Ubuntu based distro, just use the `update` command alone.
+Well, that's fine.
+If you have a Debian/Ubuntu based distro, just use the `update` command alone.

+But, if you want to install Pi-Apps, snapd, or Flatpak, you can do it like this:
 ### Pi-Apps

 If you have a Raspberry Pi, I strongly reccomend Pi-Apps.